MuG: A Multimodal Classification Benchmark on Game Data with Tabular, Textual, and Visual Fields: Conclusion

 \section{Conclusion}

 This paper presents a benchmark dataset \ours along with multiple baselines as a starting point for the machine learning community to improve upon. \ours is a multimodal classification benchmark on game data that covers tabular, textual, and visual modalities.
 All eight datasets and nine evaluated baselines are open-source and easily-extended to motivate rapid iteration and reproducible experiments for researchers.
 A comprehensive set of analyses is included to provide insight into the characteristics of the benchmark.
 The experimental results reported in the paper are obtained from models trained with constrained resources, which is often required by real-life applications.
 However, we also welcome future works that utilize enormous resources.
-For instance, we may find out that a pre-trained large multimodal model with in-context learning is superior to any baselines proposed in this paper.
-Finally, we hope this work can facilitate research on multimodal learning, and we encourage any extensions to \ours to support new tasks or applications such as open-domain retrieval, AI-generated content, etc.
+Finally, we hope this work can facilitate research on multimodal learning, and we encourage any extensions to \ours to support new tasks or applications such as open-domain retrieval, AI-generated content, multimodal QA, etc.